 Who killed seventeen-year-old Leah Marcus?
-Her boyfriend?
-The creepy pedophile down the street?
+Was it her boyfriend?
+The creepy pedophile who lived down the street?
 The mystery blonde woman in the neighborhood?
 Or was it someone else?

 Leah Marcus was the seventeen-year-old daughter of a rich, white, Jewish power couple, the father a famous mass tort trial lawyer, the mother CEO of a non-profit corporation assisting the mentally ill.
 Leah was a piano-playing prodigy who dreamed of becoming a pediatric neurosurgeon.
 Leah's boyfriend, Damon Allbright, was the star point guard at their high school, an excellent student gifted with an angelic singing voice and the African American son of the pastor at one of Cincinnati's major Baptist churches.